anonymousCoder29/VehicleSec24/README.md

 https://github.com/anonymousCoder29/VehicleSec24/assets/155138234/a3f2a924-2a30-4d25-83ed-aa7cad7150ff

-In order to run the scenarios we need three terminals.
+In order to run the scenarios we need two terminals.
 Open a terminal and type the following:
 ```
 ./CarlaUE4.sh
 ```